darklaunch/darklaunch.com/blog/2009/02/03/javascript-should-be-used-as-an-enhancement.md

-<p>With few exceptions, JavaScript should be used to enhance a site.</p>
+With few exceptions, JavaScript should be used to enhance a site.

-<p>Develop sites so that they work with JavaScript disabled.</p>
+Develop sites so that they work with JavaScript disabled.